AlaaYa7ia/GoldMinerGame/README.md

 # GoldMinerGame
 The Gold Miner Game: a final project within the course Object-Oriented programming.
+Complete development of a computer game (OOP).
+Defining game rules, requirements, dealing with theoretical aspects, code design, choosing programming tools and libraries, using advanced programming tools like Multimethods and Animation, coding and quality testing.
+Analysis of the code obtained in terms of performance, genericity and clarity.

 Supervised by:  Dr. Michal Alhanaty ,Yehezkel Bernat and Amitai Levi.

 By: Alaa Yahia and Aisha Hirbawi.